 Dengue is transmitted by the bite of an Aedes aegypti mosquito infected with a dengue virus.
 The mosquito becomes infected when it bites a person with dengue virus in their blood.
 It can’t be spread directly from one person to another person.

-In 2010, 406 cases of dengue fever were reported in England, Wales and Northern Ireland, mostly in people returning from India and Thailand.
+Around 400 cases of dengue fever are reported in England, Wales and Northern Ireland each year, mostly in people returning from India and Thailand.

 Symptoms of dengue

 Symptoms, which usually begin four to six days after infection and last for up to 10 days, may include:

 - Severe headaches

 - Severe joint and muscle pain

 - Skin rash, which appears two to five days after the onset of fever.

 Sometimes symptoms are mild and can be mistaken for those of the flu or another viral infection.
 Younger children and people who have never had the infection before tend to have milder cases than older children and adults.
 However, serious problems can also develop.
 These include dengue haemorrhagic fever, a rare complication characterised by high fever, damage to lymph and blood vessels, bleeding from the nose and gums, enlargement of the liver, and failure of the circulatory system.
 The symptoms may progress to massive bleeding, shock and death.
 This is called dengue shock syndrome (DSS).

 People with weakened immune systems, as well as those with a second or subsequent dengue infection, are believed to be at greater risk of developing dengue haemorrhagic fever.